wwj-go/HttpServer/README.md

-## A simple http server
+# A very simple http server

-# Only GET and HEAD are supported now
+## Only GET and HEAD are supported now

 ## TOOLs
 ###  IDE：vs2017 installed linux module